feature-engine/feature_engine/docs/user_guide/discretisation/EqualWidthDiscretiser.rst

 Return bin boundaries
 ~~~~~~~~~~~~~~~~~~~~~

-If we want to output the intervals limites instead of integers, we can set `return_boundaries` to `True`:
+If we want to output the intervals limits instead of integers, we can set `return_boundaries` to `True`:

 .. code:: python